sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_DAN-F10N/docs/hardware_overview.md

 	</article>

+-   SparkPNT GNSS Flex modules are plug-in boards featuring different GNSS receivers.
+They are designed to be easily swapped for repairs and pin-compatible for upgrades.
+The boards have two 2x10-pin, 2mm pitch female headers connecting to carrier boards.
+For the DAN-F10N GNSS module, these pins will break out the UART (x1) interface, along with the PPS, event, and reset signals using a standardized pinout.

--   This SparkPNT GNSS Flex module features the u-blox DAN-F10N GNSS module with u-blox's dual-band GNSS technology for the L1/L5 frequency bands.
+	This SparkPNT GNSS Flex module features the u-blox DAN-F10N GNSS module with u-blox's dual-band GNSS technology for the L1/L5 frequency bands.
 Their proprietary dual-band multipath mitigation technology enables the u-blox F10 GNSS engine to isolate the best signals from the L1 and L5 bands; delivering a solid meter-level position accuracy in challenging urban environments.
 Additionally, the DAN-F10N module's robust SAW-LNA-SAW RF architecture with an additional notch filter (LTE B13) on the L1 RF path ensures the best possible out-of-band interference mitigation from nearby cellular modems.

 	The DAN-F10N GNSS module on this board comes with a 20 x 20 x 8 mm, integrated, Right Hand Circular Polarized (RHCP), L1/L5 dual-band patch antenna that offers the best compromise between size and performance.
 The patch antenna's wide beamwidth provides flexibility in the device's orientation; while alternatively, the module also has an antenna switch function to give users the option to utilize an external dual-band antenna, further increasing its utility.